rbms-bsc/DCRMR/_pages/PPDM/Note-on-distribution-statement.md

 >Note on distribution statement: <CITE>Corrected date of distribution from Wing</CITE>
 >>(*Comment*: The formal citation for Wing’s Short-title catalogue is given in a [Manifestation described by](/DCRMR/additional-notes/Manifestation-described-by/) note (see [9.32.31.1](/DCRMR/additional-notes/Manifestation-described-by/#9.32.31.1)))

+<a name="5.285.36.36.Y.Y">5.285.36.36.Y.Y</a> If the date supplied as a correction is a differing date, not a correction of an error on the resource, always make a Note on distribution statement to clarify (see Date of distribution, 5.28.SOMETHING.SOMETHING).

 <a name="5.285.36.4">5.285.36.4</a> **Julian/Old Style dates**.
 Always make a Note on distribution statement indicating the basis for the supplied year if the transcribed year of publication is based on the Julian calendar (sometimes called the Old Style calendar) and the manifestation is known to have been distributed in the following year according to the modern European calendar (see [Date of distribution, 5.28.31.5](/DCRMR/ppdm/Date-of-distribution/#5.28.31.5)).

 >**Example:**